-No. The new Parent-Student Handbook addendum will not require new signatures, but by attending school (whether in-person or distance), families agree to the updated policies indicated in the new addendum.
-Additionally, we will also be asking all community members to adhere to our social contract.
+No. The new Parent-Student Handbook addendum does not require new signatures, but by attending school (whether in-person or distance), families agree to the updated policies indicated in the addendum.
+Additionally, we are asking all community members to adhere to our social contract.

 Q: Is it okay for my child to sign up for club sports, travel soccer, gymnastics, dance, etc?
 Added 9/8/2020

 A: We discourage participation in any activity where distancing and masking cannot be easily maintained.
 We are asking families to join us in reducing the risk of being exposed to COVID-19 so that we can return to on-campus programming and stay open.
 If appropriate precautions cannot be taken in an outside-of-school activity, we recommend that families not participate.